 Davis worked at Oregon State University for 31 years, serving on the Faculty Senate and the Mathematics Department Advisory Committee.
 Tragically, two weeks after retiring, Davis died in a bike accident in Corvallis in 1995.

 Jerry Jacoby, one of Davis’s former students, wanted to honor his mentor by creating the award.
+He earned three OSU degrees, including a bachelor’s and master’s degree in mathematics.

 “Although I never met him, Joel Davis must have been an incredible professor who affected many students.
 I feel humbled to receive this award,” Peszynska said.
 “It will be wonderful to explore the opportunities this award creates.”